Dr. Vaishak Prasad 🚀

 Interests

-Strong Gravity Astrophysics Numerical Relativity Gravitational Wave Data Analysis High Performance Computing
+Strong Gravity Black-hole Horizons Tests of General Relativity Numerical Relativity Gravitational-wave Data Analysis High Performance Computing

 Featured Publications